The Little Prince (2015 film): Casting

-On 5 June 2013, it was announced that James Franco, Marion Cotillard, Mackenzie Foy, Benicio del Toro, Paul Giamatti, Rachel McAdams and Jeff Bridges joined the film.
+On 5 June 2013, it was announced that James Franco, Marion Cotillard, Mackenzie Foy, Benicio del Toro, Paul Giamatti, Rachel McAdams and Jeff Bridges had joined the film.
 Albert Brooks joined the cast on 12 September to voice The Businessman, a villain.

 Thanks to Osborne's emotionally engaging pitch and the global popularity of Saint-Exupéry's book, a group of A-list actors were able to be recruited to lend their voices to the film's characters.
 As Osborne explained, "It began with Jeff Bridges.
 He was our first and only choice to play the Aviator, so after a great deal of time trying to get to him, I finally got the chance to go to his home in Santa Barbara to talk to him directly.
 He was blown away by the pitch, and it really put us on the road to assembling the perfect cast."
 As Bridges recalls, he was instantly drawn to the role of the Aviator.
 "Mark gave me this incredible pitch, brought this suitcase with him which showed me what the movie was going to be about.
 We shared the same concern, which was if you simply just move around these iconic characters like the book, it might not do justice to the work.
 He had this great other story, which treated the book as almost another character in the movie.
-It’s a great way to pay tribute to this classic book, so I was excited and thrilled to be part of it."
+It's a great way to pay tribute to this classic book, so I was excited and thrilled to be part of it."